NathanaelA/nativescript-sqlite/src/README.md

 * Sqlite.HAS_COMMERCIAL - will be true if commercial library is loaded.
 * Sqlite.HAS_ENCRYPTION - will be true if encryption library is loaded.
-* Sqlite.HAS_THREADING - will be true if multithreading library is loaded.

 ### Methods
 #### new Sqlite(dbname, options, callback)